(for a larger view click on the tartan - 266K PDF)

 Inness of Moray and for this reason Innes of Learney appears to have made this

-Septs of Scotland 1906, 2 Vol. show both the red and green (labelled Hunting)
+Septs of Scotland 1906, 2 Vol. show both the red and green (labeled Hunting)

 under the name MacInnes.
 Innes of Learney says "the true Clan Aonghais

-Highlanders", as taken from Logan's (James Logan, The Scottish Gael 1831)
+, as taken from Logan's (James Logan, The Scottish Gael 1831) original

 list which is green and red predominant".
 One must assume that he is referring